SolidLabResearch/Bashlib/bashlib/solid/README.md

 ```
 webid: (The user WebID)
-base: (The base storage location of your data pod -might not be found when WebId is outside of pod domain.)
+root: (The root of your data pod - will not be found when you have a custom WebID that is not in the domain of your Solid pod!)
 inbox: (The user inbox - when available)

 example usage: